laurosilvacom/Notes-A-Beginners-Guide-to-React-2020/09-Rerender-a-React-Application.md

   </script>
 </body>
 ```

-- Updating the DOM is typically the slowest part in the whole process.
-React only updates what’s mecessary.
-- React DOM compares the element and its children to the previous one, and only applies the DOM updates necessary to bring the DOM to the desired state.
 - Even though we create an element describing the whole UI tree on every tick, only the text node whose contents have changed gets updated by React DOM.

 ## Additional resource